 Slow Down And Simplify

-If you’ve ever visited villages in India, Nepal or other so-called ‘developing countries’ you’ve probably noticed that people there look more joyful, alive, and shiny-eyed than most people in The West.
+If you’ve ever visited villages in India, Nepal or other so-called ‘developing countries’ you’ve probably noticed that people there tend to look more joyful, alive, and shiny-eyed than most people in The West.

 They live slow, simple lives close to nature and are more in touch with their true selves as a result.